OpenNTI/nti.dataserver.docker/readme.md

 To add content you may put it in the newly created `./content` directory.

-To view logs, look under `./var/log` or `./var/nginx-logs/`.
+To view service logs, look under `./var/log` or `docker logs -f <container-name>`.
 The console output from `docker-compose up` will only have process output streams from each container. (stdout/err) You will still need to look in various service logs to see useful information.

 Site data is stored under `./var/data`.